ASNEL is now GAPS

 The joint 25th Annual ASNEL and 14th Biennial GASt Conference entitled

-"Postcolonial Justice" will take place in Potsdam and Berlin from 29 May to
+"Postcolonial Justice" took place in Potsdam and Berlin from 29 May to

 1 June, 2014.